bhklab/imgtools/docs/usage/Writers/ImplementingWriters.md

         # or just let the error propagate
         output_path = self.resolve_path(**kwargs) # resolve_path will always return the path

-        # OPTIONAL handling for "RAISE_WARNING" or "SKIP" modes
+        # OPTIONAL handling for "SKIP" modes
         if output_path.exists():
             # this will only be true if the file existence mode
-            # is set to RAISE_WARNING OR SKIP
+            # is set to SKIP
             # - OVERWRITE will have already deleted the file
             # - upto developer to choose to handle this if set to SKIP
             pass